History of Madison County, Alabama

 Alabama Marriage Record

-The Alabama Marriages Records before 1825 features over 12,000 names, with each entry containing the groom, bride, marriage date, county, and state.
+These marriages records occurred in Alabama before 1825 and consist of more than 12,000 names, with each entry containing the groom, bride, marriage date, county, and state.
 The names are indexed for easy searchability, allowing you to search for a single name or two linked names.
 This repository of early American marriages is the result of extensive research, gathering data from local town and county sources.
 While these marriages have been published in book form, now you can conduct a simple search or sort for research purposes.
-Although not every marriage was recorded or later discovered during the creation of this collection, you will likely…
+Although not every marriage was recorded or later discovered during the creation of…

 The Spanish Inroads